-• Paper Claims
+Paper Claims

 - If a particular claim has services requiring an authorization number and CLIA services, only the CLIA number must be provided in Box 23. - Note: An independent clinical lab that elects to file a paper claim form shall file the CMS 1500 form for a referred lab service (as it would any lab service).
 The line item services must be submitted with a modifier of 90.
 An independent clinical lab that submits claims in paper format may not combine non-referred (self-performed) and referred services on the same CMS 1500 claim form.
-When the referring lab bills for both non-referred and referred tests, it shall submit two separate claims one claim for non-referred tests and another for referred tests.
+When the referring lab bills for both non-referred and referred tests, it shall submit two separate claims - one claim for non-referred tests and another for referred tests.
 If billing for services that have been referred to more than one lab, the referring lab shall submit a separate claim for each lab to which services were referred, unless one or more of the reference labs are billing separately.
 When the referring lab is also the billing lab, the reference lab's name, address, and ZIP code shall be reported on Item 32 of the CMS 1500 claim form to show where the service/test was actually performed.
-The NPI shall be reported on Item 23 of the CMS 1500 form. - EDI - If a single claim is submitted for those lab services for which CLIA certification or waiver is required, report the CLIA certification or waiver number in X12N 837 (HIPAA) Loop 2300, REF02.
-REF01 = X4; OR - If a claim is submitted with both lab services for which CLIA certification or waiver is required and non-CLIA-covered lab tests, report the CLIA certification or waiver number in X12N 837 (HIPAA) Loop 2400, REF02.
-REF01 = X4. - Note: The billing lab submits, on the same claim, tests referred to another (referral/rendered) lab, with modifier 90 reported on the line item, and reports the referral lab CLIA certification or waiver number in X12N 837 (HIPAA) Loop 2400, REF02.
-REF01 = X4.
-Please refer to the 5010 implementation guides for the appropriate loops in which to enter the CLIA number.
-If a particular claim has services requiring an authorization number and CLIA services, only the CLIA number must be provided. - Web - Complete Box 23 with the CLIA certification or waiver number as the prior authorization number for those lab services for which a CLIA certification or waiver is required. - Note: An independent clinical lab that elects to file a paper claim form shall file the CMS 1500 form for a referred lab service (as it would any lab service).
-The line item services must be submitted with a modifier of 90.
-An independent clinical lab that submits claims in paper format may not combine non-referred (self-performed) and referred services on the same CMS 1500 claim form.
-When the referring lab bills for both non-referred and referred tests, it shall submit two separate claims one claim for non-referred tests and another for referred tests.
-If billing for services that have been referred to more than one lab, the referring lab shall submit a separate claim for each lab to which services were referred, unless one or more of the reference labs are billing separately.
-When the referring lab is also the billing lab, the reference lab's name, address, and ZIP code shall be reported on Item 32 of the CMS 1500 claim form to show where the service/test was actually performed.
-The NPI shall be reported on Item 23 of the CMS 1500 form.
+The NPI shall be reported on Item 32a.
+Additionally, the CLIA certification or waiver number of the reference lab shall be reported on Item 23 of the CMS 1500 form.